Krazy George: Career

-Henderson, characterized by his drum and gravelly voice, in 1980 gained widespread attention, including that of NFL Commissioner Pete Rozelle.
+George, characterized by his drum and gravelly voice, in 1980 gained widespread attention, including that of NFL Commissioner Pete Rozelle.
 After the Pittsburgh Steelers Coach Chuck Noll complained about the crowd noise generated in a game against Houston, the Minnesota Vikings contacted the Houston Oilers to "make sure I was controlled and would not do anything to hinder their plays."
 After losing the game, the Vikings lodged an objection claiming the cheering inspired by George disrupted the signal calling of the Minnesota quarterback.
 The Viking's general manager, Mike Lynn, later said that Vikings quarterback Tommy Kramer could not be heard above the crowd noise as the Vikings lost 21–16.
 Lynn eventually hired Henderson in 1982 to work for the Vikings.

 In 1989 the NFL adopted a rule specifically targeting "noise making specialists hired exclusively for that purpose" of disrupting play calling, a rule that Henderson says was aimed at him.

-His professional career included leading cheers for the United States men's national soccer team at the 1994 FIFA World Cup international soccer championship tournament being hosted by the United States.
-He appeared at USA games in Stanford Stadium and the Rose Bowl stadium in Pasadena, California.
-He has worked for numerous minor league sports teams, has been a motivational "speaker" for corporations, and appeared at rallies for political candidates.
-As of 2022 he was still appearing at San Jose Earthquakes games in San Jose.
+George led cheers for the US men's national soccer team at the 1994 FIFA World Cup at Stanford Stadium and the Rose Bowl stadium in Pasadena, California.
+He has worked for numerous minor league sports teams.
+He continues to cheer at San Jose Earthquakes games, and says he plans to continue until he is "at least 99".
+With co-author Patricia Timberg, George wrote the book "Krazy George: Still Krazy After All These Cheers" in 2014.

-The Wave
+The wave

-Henderson is the inventor of the Wave.
-The first documented use of the Wave was during his cheerleading routine on October 15, 1981, while at a nationally televised Oakland Athletics American League Championship Series game against the New York Yankees.
-Henderson says that the Wave was originally inspired by accident when he was leading cheers at a Colorado Rockies National Hockey League game at McNichols Sports Arena in Denver, Colorado in 1980.
-He continued working on leading the Wave at an NHL game at Northlands Coliseum in Edmonton, Alberta, Canada the same year, where Edmonton Oilers star Wayne Gretzky met George in the post-game locker room and invited Henderson to dinner.
+Krazy George has been credited by some sources as the inventor of the stadium wave.
+He claims the wave first occurred on October 15, 1981, during a playoff game between the New York Yankees and the Oakland Athletics.
+After a few false starts, the crowd understood what George was trying to accomplish, and the wave fully circled the Oakland Coliseum.
+George notes that the stadium was full and the crowd was energetic, the ideal situation for a wave.

-At the Colorado Rockies game in late 1980, there was a delayed response from one section of fans, leading to them jumping to their feet a few seconds later than the section beside them.
-The next section of fans followed suit, and the first Wave circled McNichols Sports Arena of its own accord.
-The A's/Yankees game combined a full stadium with an energetic crowd, the ideal situation for a Wave.
-After a few false starts, the crowd understood what Henderson was trying to accomplish, and the Wave circled the Oakland Coliseum, followed by several others during the game.
+George said that he had previously attempted to lead the wave after seeing a section of fans cheer in a delayed manner and unintentionally trigger a wave-like crowd movement, and notes an earlier instance at Colorado Rockies fans at McNichols Sports Arena.
+He worked on leading the wave at an Edmonton Oilers NHL game at Northlands Coliseum in Edmonton, Alberta, Canada, where he says that star Wayne Gretzky met George in the post-game locker room and invited him to dinner.